-Post Production Fig Leaf Studios, Egypt
+Post Production: Fig Leaf Studios, Egypt

 Ten years after Tyler was serendipitously thrust onto the campaign trail in Maasailand, history threatens to repeat itself as a new Kenyan presidential election nears.
 It becomes clear that “A Chance for Peace” must return to the people who helped created it.
 In partnership with Hope for Kibera, Tyler host’s public screenings of the film.
 At the end, viewers are asked if they will commit to peace during the upcoming election, just days away – every single one of them saw YES to peace.
-Then, just 4 days before the election as tensions are at a national peak, a private screening is held for the gang leaders of Kibera, including members of the Taliban.
+Then, just 4 days before the election as tensions are at a national peak, a private screening is held for the alleged gang members of Kibera.
 They too commit to peace.
 The same divisive political rhetoric that displaced 600,000 people and contributed to the death of over 2,000 people in 2007 is shut down and zero deaths are reported in Kibera.
 Zero.

 Public screenings continue in partnership with Hope for Kibera, with plans to introduce peace events to local school in Kibera, Africa’s largest slum, in hopes of creating a chance for peace, not just for Kibera, but for the entire nation.